Why Sell with Divine Consign?

 Our consignors set their prices and decide whether or not to let their items be discounted.
 The sweet spot for setting a price is generally 75% OFF retail.
 Haggling is not allowed.
 The average consignor sold $450 worth of items last season.

-Facebook Groups – There are no registration fees or expenses, so sellers take home all the money made from their sales.
+Facebook Marketplace – There are no registration fees or expenses, so sellers take home all the money made from their sales.
 Haggling over price is allowed, so you might not get your full asking price or risk losing the sale.
 Again, you have to take pictures, answer the question “Is this still available?”
 100 times AND have strangers come to your door.

 Traffic: if you build it, they will come